HarryStevens/swiftmap/README.md

 # Swiftmap
 A JavaScript library for making data-driven maps.
 [See it in action](https://bl.ocks.org/harrystevens/5b705c13618e20706675135fd412b6d1).

+Swiftmap is still in development mode (v0.x).
+This is not a stable release.
+The API is subject to breaking changes.

 ## Features

 * Provides a simple API for making maps.